 The power system consists of separate analog, digital, and I/O supply pins, labeled VDDA, VDDD, and VDDIOX, respectively.
-It also includes two internal 1.8 V regulators that provide the digital (VCCD) and analog (VCCA) supplies for the internal core logic.
-The output pins of the regulators (VCCD and VCCA) and the VDDIO pins must have capacitors connected as shown in Figure 6-4.
-The two V{CCD} pins must be shorted together, with as short a trace as possible, and connected to a 1 μ F ±10% X5R capacitor.
+It also includes two internal 1.8-V regulators that provide the digital (VCCD) and analog (VCCA) supplies for the internal core logic.
+The output pins of the regulators (VCCD and VCCA) and the

+VDDIO pins must have capacitors connected as shown in Figure 6-4.
+The two VCCD pins must be shorted together, with as short a trace as possible, and connected to a $1-\mu F$ ±10-percent X5R capacitor.
 The power system also contains a sleep regulator, an I2C regulator, and a hibernate regulator.

-- The two V{CCD} pins must be connected together with as short a trace as possible.
-A trace under the device is recommended, as shown in Figure 2-6. - You can power the device in internally regulated mode, where the voltage applied to the V{DDx} pins is as high as 5.5 V, and the internal regulators provide the core voltages.
-In this mode, do not apply power to the V{CCx} pins, and do not tie the V{DDx} pins to the V{CCx} pins. - You can also power the device in externally regulated mode, that is, by directly powering the V{CCD} and V{CCA} pins.
-In this configuration, the V{DDD} pins should be shorted to the V{CCD} pins and the V{DDA} pin should be shorted to the V{CCA} pin.
-The allowed supply range in this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption. - It is good practice to check the datasheets for your bypass capacitors, specifically the working voltage and the DC bias specifications.
-With some capacitors, the actual capacitance can decrease considerably when the DC bias (V{DDX} or V{CCX} in Figure 6-4) is a significant percentage of the rated working voltage.
+- The two VCCD pins must be connected together with as short a trace as possible.
+A trace under the device is recommended, as shown in Figure 2-8 on page 12. - It is good practice to check the datasheets for your bypass capacitors, specifically the working voltage and the DC bias specifications.
+With some capacitors, the actual capacitance can decrease considerably when the DC bias (VDDX or VCCX in Figure 6-4) is a significant percentage of the rated working voltage. - You can power the device in internally regulated mode, where the voltage applied to the VDDx pins is as high as 5.5 V, and the internal regulators provide the core voltages.
+In this mode, do not apply power to the VCCx pins, and do not tie the VDDx pins to the VCCx pins. - You can also power the device in externally regulated mode, that is, by directly powering the VCCD and VCCA pins.
+In this configuration, the VDDD pins should be shorted to the VCCD pins and the VDDA pin should be shorted to the VCCA pin.
+The allowed supply range in this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption.